 The project team members of YSU established the internationally-renowned Barun (meaning “righteous”) Information and Communication Technology (ICT) research centre that aims to cultivate righteous social values related to ICT and provide stakeholders with policy guidelines for safe and sustainable use of ICT.
 They have been actively working on social media and cyberbullying in the past years.
 On the other hand, Brunel's team accumulated experience in applying computational methods for developing process theories, digital business analytics as well as community care.

 Professor Habin Lee - I am Chair in Digital Business Analytics at Brunel Business School and have received a PhD in Management Engineering and MEng in Management Science from KAIST (Korea Advanced Institute of Science and Technology).
-I am a Divisional Lead, Innovation & Sustainability that offers MSc in AI & Strategy, MSc in Busines Intelligence & Digital Marketing, MSc in Global Supply Chain Management, and BSc in Business and Management programmes.
-I am sitting at the Executive Board as the representative of Divisional Leads within the school.
+I am the Head of Department, Business Analytics and Marketing that offers MSc in AI & Strategy, MSc in Busines Intelligence & Digital Marketing, MSc in Global Supply Chain Management, MSc in Marketing, MSc in Corporate Brand Management, BSc in Marketing, and BSc in Business and Management programmes.
 Previously, I gained industrial experience from BT Group CTO for 6 years before joining Brunel.
 I secured more than £3 millions of research grants from MRC, ESRC, EU FP7, H2020 and other international funding bodies to Brunel .
 I coordinated international research consortia including UbiPOL, CEES, MINI-CHIP, and GREENDC.
 My research interests include governance mechanisms in online communities and supply chain networks in public and private sectors applying computational big data analytics and process theories.
 The excellence of my research has been awarded by international institutes such as AIS (Association for Information Systems), WfMC (Workflow Management Coalition) and IET (The Institutes of Engineering and Technology) as well as BT Group.
 I published articles on international journals including Management Science, Journal of AIS, European Journal of Operational Research, IEEE Tr Mobile Computing, IEEE Pervasive Computing, Information Systems Management, and Government Information Quarterly among others.
 I have strong connections within the industry, providing paid consulting services to several companies including BT Group.